opendnssec/opendnssec-manual/wiki/softhsm1.md

    Use the PKCS#11 interface or the softhsm tool where you specify the path to the key file, slot number, label and ID of the new objects, and the user PIN.
    The file must be in PKCS#8 format.

-   > softhsm --import key1.pem --slot 1 --label "My key" --id A1B2 --pin 123456
+       softhsm --import key1.pem --slot 1 --label "My key" --id A1B2 --pin 123456

-   Add, --file-pin <PIN>, if the key file is encrypted.
+   Add, `--file-pin <PIN>`, if the key file is encrypted.
-   Use, softhsm --help, for more info.
+   Use, `softhsm --help`, for more info.

 2. Exporting a key pair.

    All keys can be exported from the token database by using the softhsm tool.
 The file will be exported in PKCS#8 format.

-   > softhsm --export key2.pem --slot 1 --id A1B2 --pin 123456
+       softhsm --export key2.pem --slot 1 --id A1B2 --pin 123456

-   Add, --file-pin <PIN>, if you want to output an encrypted file.
+   Add, `--file-pin <PIN>`, if you want to output an encrypted file.
-   Use, softhsm --help, for more info.
+   Use, `softhsm --help`, for more info.

 ### Converting keys to/from BIND